LaunchCodeEducation/skills-back-end-java/assignments/techjobs-oo/README.md

 Of these, only `name` is a string.
 Cheryl has created classes to represent each of the other properties.
 Each of these classes -- `Employer`, `Location`, `CoreCompetency`, `PositionType` -- have `value` and `id` fields.

 If you look at the guts of any of these job property classes, you'll see that they each extend `JobField`, and don't have any additional properties of their own.
-We'll customize and add to these classes in a future assignment, but for now we only need to work with their inherited `Value` and `Id` properties.
+We'll customize and add to these classes in a future assignment, but for now we only need to work with their inherited `value` and `id` properties.

 So, for example, if you had a `Job` instance, you could get the name of the employer this way: